-Thank you for your letter of the [insert date], by which I understand that you intend to terminate my appointment as architect for the above project on the [insert date].
+Thank you for your letter of the [insert date], by which I understand that you intend to terminate performance of all my services on the [insert date].

-I am arranging to cease my work on the date stated and immediately thereafter I will submit an account to cover all outstanding fees.
+I am arranging to cease my services on the date stated and immediately thereafter I will submit an account to cover all outstanding fees.
 When I receive your payment, you will be entitled to all the drawings and documents prepared for the work although, in view of the circumstances, the information will be incomplete and I cannot accept responsibility for errors or omissions.
+In any event, on termination, you will cease to rely on me.

-[If stage D has been completed or if you are charging full fees, add:]
+[If practical completion of the project has been achieved or if you are charging full fees, add:]

-You are entitled to reproduce the design on the site to which it relates.
-The copyright in all drawings and documents remains my property.
+On receipt of all fees properly due, you will be entitled to reproduce the work shown on the drawings and documents once only on the site to which it relates.
+The copyright in all drawings and documents remains vested in me.

-[If stage D has not been completed or if you are charging a nominal fee, add instead:]
+[If practical completion of the project has not been achieved or if you are charging a nominal fee, add instead:]

-You are not entitled to reproduce my designs by executing the project without my permission.
-I am prepared to grant you permission to reproduce my design on the site to which it relates on payment of an additional fee of [insert amount].
-The copyright in all the documents remains my property.
+You are not entitled to reproduce the work shown on my drawings and documents by executing the project without my permission.
+I am prepared to grant you permission to reproduce such work once only on the site to which it relates on payment of an additional fee of [insert amount].
+The copyright in all the documents remains vested in me.